 In Megillat Ruth we find the word yevamah used to refer directly to Orpah and indirectly to Ruth in:

-to her, Behold, your sister-in-law (yevamah) has gone back to her people and to her kinsmen; return also after your
+Ruth 1:15 And her mother-in-law said to her, Behold, your sister-in-law (yevamah) has gone back to her people and to her kinsmen; return also after your sister-in-law.

 Since Ruth and Orpah are sisters-in-law, it stands to reason that if Orpah is a yevamah, then so also is Ruth a yevamah.
 Both were widows of Jewish men who did not have any offspring.
 Orpah spurned an attachment with HaShem and His Torah.
 She returned to the Goyim and became a reprobate.

 Ruth clung to Naomi, Her God, and her Torah.
 She obeyed Naomi and remained an agunah until Ploni Almoni performed Halitzah and Boaz performed yibum.
-The Ruth became a yevamah and Boaz became a yavam.
+Then Ruth became a yevamah and Boaz became a yavam.

 In an earlier study we found that Ruth is a picture of the Bne Israel at Sinai in the days of Moshe.
 This suggests that Bne Israel, in the end of days, is an agunah waiting to be redeemed from her current state.
 She is waiting to become a yevamah.
 Her yavam, in Megillat Ruth, is Boaz.
 In remez Boaz pictures Mashiach.
 Thus Mashiach (the yavam) will perform yibum with Israel (the yevamah) and she will become His wife.